hynespm/aws-ecs-monitoring-demo/README.md

-# aws-ecs-monitoring-demo
+## Description: Repoistory to demonstrate how to deploy an ECS cluster with a service which is being monitored by Cloudwatch

-Demonstration repository for ECS and monitoring an application with Cloudwatch Metrics and Dashbaord
+TO BE COMPLETED :)